Infant to Pre-K

 Track 1 for foreign language learners abides mainly by the new Common European Framework of References (CEFR) and the US National Standards for Foreign Languages (ACTFL).

-Track 2 for children with native knowledge of German follows the standards set by the German school curriculum and the CEFR, to further the goal of easy integration into the German School System for returning students and/or to obtain the German Language Certificate (Deutsches Sprachdiplom), which is proof of language proficiency for German, Austrian & Swiss Universities.
+Track 2 for children with native knowledge of German follows the standards set by the German school curriculum and the CEFR to further the goal of easy integration into the German School System for returning students and/or to obtain the German Language Certificate (Deutsches Sprachdiplom), which is proof of language proficiency for German, Austrian & Swiss universities and technical colleges.

-GLS uses music, hands-on and multi-sensory activities with age-appropriate and topic-specific instruction to provide an integral and fun-filled program for all classes.
+GLS uses music, hands-on and multi-sensory activities with age-appropriate and topic-specific instruction to provide an integral and fun-filled program for all ages and classes.

 Preschool (age 3-5) Track I + II

 Children experience spoken German through songs and games while learning to follow simple directions.
-The basic topics are: Family, Clothes, Colors, Letters, and Numbers to 10.
-We believe that playing, singing and theme- related crafts are an integral part of a positive learning experience.
+The basic topics include Family, Clothes, Colors, Letters, and Numbers to 10.
+We believe that playing, singing and theme-related crafts are an integral part of a positive learning experience.
 The emphasis of this class is on learning simple communication skills, to develop a sense for a different language and different pronunciation.
 We also introduce such German holidays as Sankt Martin, Sankt Nicolas, and Karneval.

 Kindergarten (Age 5-6) Track I + II

-Students learn the alphabet, colors, seasons, calendar, time, weather, family, clothing, foods, flowers, and animals focusing on German sounds (Anlautmethode).
+Students learn the alphabet, colors, seasons, calendar, time, weather, family, clothing, foods, flowers, and animals focusing on German phonics.
 We introduce new vocabulary and sentence structure through simple rhymes, poems and songs.
 The children learn to recognize German words and begin to read and write simple words and phrases in German.
-They enjoy deepen these skills in theme-based games and crafts.
+We deepen skills with theme-based games and crafts.